zibz0017/QuartzVault/content/Halacha/Pesach/Bedikas Chametz.md

 ## Bal Yeirah Uval Yimatzei
 1. On a dioraysa level, owning chametz on Pesach alone does not violate an issur.
 The problem is finding this chametz.[^1]
 2. On a dioraysa level, one does not violate an issur if they did the bedika, even if they did not do the bittul.
 However, you do violate an issur if you find a nice piece of chametz and delay in going to burn it.[^2]
+3. See [[#Mixtures of Chametz and non-Chametz on Pesach]] for additional violations of Bal Yeirah Uval Yimatzei.
 # When to be Bodek
 ## The Ideal Time
 1. One should check on the night of the 14th.
 Chazal were mesaken this because people are home, and the light of a candle shines more clearly at night.
 This is important for checking in cracks.
 Once Chazal were mesaken the night of the 14th, that becomes an additional svarah to check on the 14th night.[^3][^4]